JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 ##  Using Text-based UI

-In Janssen, You can deploy and customize Agama project using the [Text-Based UI](./config-tools/jans-tui/README.md).
+In Janssen, You can deploy and customize an Agama project using the [Text-Based UI](./config-tools/jans-tui/README.md).

 You can start TUI using the command below: